openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 @snippet example_ngraph_utils.cpp pattern:concat_example

 This example shows how to use predicate to construct pattern where operation has two different types.
+Also it shows how to match pattern manually on given node.

 @snippet example_ngraph_utils.cpp pattern:predicate_example

-TODO: add examples for ngraph::pattern::op::Any
+> **Note**: be careful with manual matching because Matcher object holds matched nodes.
+To clear match use m->clear_state() method.

 ## Working with ngraph::Function <a name="working_with_ngraph_function"></a>